irusri/docker-sge/README.md

 docker-sge
 ==========

 Dockerfile to build a container with SGE installed.
+Cloned and updated from the docker-sge container from gawbul.

 To build type: